Whatsapp Icon

 Esophagectomy can be classified into three main types based on the extent and method of surgery:

-• Partial Esophagectomy: Involves the removal of part of the esophagus, typically the section where cancer has developed.
-The remaining portions of the esophagus are then connected to the stomach to maintain the passage for food.
+• Partial Esophagectomy: Involves the removal of part of the oesophagus, typically the section where cancer has developed.
+The remaining portions of the oesophagus are then connected to the stomach to maintain the passage for food.

-• Total Esophagectomy: This procedure involves the removal of the entire esophagus.
-In such cases, the stomach or a section of the colon is reshaped to act as a new esophagus, facilitating the continuation of food passage from the mouth to the stomach.
+• Total Esophagectomy: This procedure involves the removal of the entire oesophagus.
+In such cases, the stomach or a section of the colon is reshaped to act as a new oesophagus, facilitating the continuation of food passage from the mouth to the stomach.

 • Minimally Invasive Esophagectomy (MIE): With advancements in medical technology, some esophagectomies can now be performed using minimally invasive techniques, such as laparoscopy or robot-assisted surgery.
 This approach offers smaller incisions, potentially reducing recovery time and minimizing complications.